riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 on decision theories that use logical counterfactuals.
 The post compares the decision theories along outermost iteration (action vs policy vs algorithm), updatelessness (updateless or updateful), and type of counterfactual used (causal, conditional, logical).
-It then explains each decision theory in more detail, in particular giving an expected utility formula.
+It then explains the decision theories in more detail, in particular giving an expected utility formula for each.
 The post then gives examples of specific existing decision problems where the decision theories give different answers.
 The post concludes with some remaining questions that I have.